Scene 23

 Scene 23 only recorded seven tracks for the series soundtrack album, Popstars 2: Introducing Scene 23.
 The album was heavily padded with covers from other artists, and included several tracks of people talking about the Popstars audition process set to music.
 While the track "I Really Don’t Think So" was chosen as the first single and the group filmed a music video for the song, it was only released commercially as a single by the Dutch band K-otic.
 Their version appeared on their debut album Bulletproof as part of the Dutch show Starmaker.
+In 2023, Josh Henderson appeared on the podcast Frosted Tips with Lance Bass and confirmed that Scene 23's disbanding was the result of London-Sire's dissolution, which was also the cause of Popstars' season 1 band, Eden's Crush, breaking up.
+Had the group continued further, they would've been managed by Johnny Wright and brought on as an opening act for *NSYNC's final tour.